1966 American Football League season: Regular season

-Prior to the season, the AFL–NFL merger was announced in June, and both leagues agreed to have their champions meet in an annual AFL-NFL World Championship Game (later known as the Super Bowl), beginning in January 1967.
+Prior to the season, the AFL–NFL merger was announced in June, and both leagues agreed to have their champions meet in an annual AFL–NFL World Championship Game (later known as the Super Bowl), beginning in January 1967.
 Additionally, a common draft was introduced, with the first held in March 1967.

 Also, the Miami Dolphins joined the AFL as its first expansion team.
-Joe Auer would score the first touchdown in Dolphins history, returning an opening kickoff for 95 yards versus the Oakland Raiders.
+The Dolphins selected players both via participation in the 1966 American Football League draft, held in November 1965, and via a dedicated "stocking draft" held in January 1966.
+In the latter, the Dolphins could select certain players from existing AFL teams.
+In the regular season, Joe Auer scored the first touchdown in Dolphins history, returning an opening kickoff for 95 yards versus the Oakland Raiders.